 Benefits of Top Hung roof windows:

-- Opens outwards – doesn’t enroach on valuable floor space
+Opens outwards – doesn’t encroach on valuable floor space

 What is Roof Flashing?